Seattle Bucket List: 75 Things to Do in the Emerald City

 40. Alki Point Lighthouse

-Near Alki Beach, the Alki Point Lighthouse (at 3201 Alki Avenue SW) is a fully-automated functioning lighthouse.
+Near Alki Beach, the Alki Point Lighthouse (at 3201 Alki Avenue SW) is a fully-automated and functioning lighthouse.
 The lighthouse was built in the early 20th century and went automated in the 1980s.

-From the Alki Point Lighthouse you can see (to the west) the Cascade Mountains, and on clear days, Mount Rainier to the south, plus the boat traffic on the Puget Sound.
+From the Alki Point Lighthouse, you can see (to the west) the Cascade Mountains, and on clear days, Mount Rainier to the south, plus the boat traffic on the Puget Sound.

 It has been open for free tours on select days between about late May through some of October.
 You can follow their Facebook page for updates.